fireteam99/cral-cli/README.md

-# RU-Reg-Helper
+# Project_CRAL
-Helps you register for those pesky classes that fill up too fast.
+Helps you register for those pesky classes that fill up too fast for Rutgers University.